MyRedHack/StatisticCardsCreation/README.md

 # StatisticCardsCreation
-Путь связи со мной через Telegram: @chernyshov3303
+The way to contact me via Telegram: @chernyshov3303